-Vipassanā-ñāņa is the insight to know about suffering and its cause.
+Vipassanā-ñāṇa is the insight to know about suffering and its cause.
 This insight includes knowing of practicing methods to extinguish the cause of suffering.
-When vipassanā-ñāna has explicit knowing and right seeing of the cause of sufiering, which is craving (tanhā), there at that moment nibbidā-ñāna arises.
+When vipassanā-ñāṇa has explicit knowing and right seeing of the cause of suffering, which is craving (taṇhā), there at that moment nibbidā-ñāṇa arises.
 The mind becomes dispassionate about repetition of birth and death in the Three Spheres of Existence.
 Subsequently, the craving of merit will be relinquished because craving merit is a cause of repeated birth and death in various states of being.
-There is a Pali phrase, "Samūlam taņham abbuyha."
-It means "one has completely extracted lust and craving and their roots from their mind."
-There is a Pali axiom tanhāya tarati ogham, the meaning of which is "to count on craving (tanha) first, and relinquish it later."
-That Pali phrase refers to the concept that astute virtue and merit uplift and deliver one to the Path and Fruition.
-After delivering one to the destination then astute virtue and merit are relinguished.
-Therefore merit and virtue are influential in delivering one to the Path, Fruition, and Nibbāna.
+There is a Pāli phrase, "Samūlaṁ taṇhaṁ abbuyha," which means, one has completely extracted lust and craving and their roots from their mind.
+There is a Pāli axiom, "Taṇhāya tarati ogham," which means, count on craving (taṇhā) first, and relinquish it later.
+That Pāli phrase refers to the concept that astute virtue and merit uplift and deliver one to the Path and Fruition.
+After delivering one to the destination, astute virtue and merit are relinquished.
+Therefore, merit and virtue are influential in delivering one to the Path, Fruition, and Nibbāna.
 Nibbāna, however, has neither merit or virtue nor sin or evil.
 From then on nirodha-ñāṇa arises which is more easily called nirodha, the extinguishment of suffering.
 Nirodha has two aspects to its meaning:

 - 1. Nirodha is actualizing lucidity - 2.
+Nirodha is extinguishing suffering and adversity

-Nirodha is extiguishing suffering and adversity with dassana-ñāṇa (true seeing and real cognizance).
-There is a Pal axiom, "Natthi loke raho nāma" which means there are no secrets in the worlds.
-This axiom refers to the Three Worlds or the Three Spheres of Beings: the Sense Sphere (kāmaloka), the Fine-Material Sphere (rūpaloka), and the Immaterial Sphere (arūpaloka).
+Nirodha as actualizing lucidity is defined in terms of being able to see and know the Truths clearly, knowing and seeing the roots, stem, and scion of the culprit who creates states of being and birth (bhava-jāti) and wherein knowing and seeing are revealed with dassana-ñāṇa (true seeing and real cognizance).
+There is a Pāli axiom, "Natthi loke raho nāma" which means there are no secrets in the world.
+This axiom refers to the Three Worlds or the Three Spheres of Beings: the Sense Sphere (kāma-loka), the Fine-Material Sphere (rūpa-loka), and the Immaterial Sphere (arūpa-loka).
 Within these Three Worlds are orbits of craving (taṇhā) which lodge the craving mind in these worlds for a very long time.
-These are places where craving camouflages an d hides itself from being viewed and make its whereabouts difficult to be seen.
+These are places where craving camouflages and hides itself from being viewed and makes its whereabouts difficult to be seen.